pzentenoe/vault-101/labs/lab-01.md

 - Created the working environment
 - Created and retrieve a secret using the CLI
 - Created and retrieve a secret using the REST API

+Now you can go to [Vault ACL policies and encryption as a service](https://github.com/walmartdigital/vault-101/blob/master/labs/lab-02.md)

 ### Search and further learning